ebzzry/ebzzry.github.io/conkeror-bookmarks.md

 installed.
 Otherwise, consult your distro's package system on how to install it.

-Lastly, we need to have _emem_ properly installed.
+Lastly, you need to have _emem_ properly installed.
 Follow the instructions at <https://github.com/ebzzry/emem>.
 To verify that you have installed it properly, run: